EmbBERT: Attention Under 2 MB Memory: Introduction

 \section{Introduction}

-Energy-efficient computing platforms, such as wearable devices~\cite{wearables} and Internet-of-Things (IoT) units~\cite{iot}, have seen a recent and significant expansion in their memory and computational capabilities.
-Even microcontroller-based devices - widely regarded as among the less energy-demanding off-the-shelves platforms - can nowadays be embedded with the capability to execute sophisticated machine learning (ML) and deep learning (DL) algorithms~\cite{MCUNet}~\cite{Eff_NN_for_embedded}.
-Within this context, the field of \emph{TinyML}~\cite{tinyML} has emerged to address the execution of ML/DL models on highly resource-constrained devices characterized by limited memory (on the order of a few megabytes of RAM), modest processing power (e.g., CPUs operating at or below 100 MHz), and strict energy budgets.
-The growing popularity of TinyML stems from its ability to locally process data, thereby reducing latency and improving the real-time responsiveness of smart applications, enhancing privacy by keeping sensitive data on-device, and enabling offline operation.
+The proliferation of Internet-of-Things (IoT) systems and the availability of off-the-shelf, energy-efficient pervasive technologies have sparked a growing demand for intelligent on-device computation~\citep{iot}.
+Tiny devices like microcontrollers and wearables now play a central role in applications ranging from smart homes to industrial automation~\citep{wearables}.
+Despite significant advances in their memory and processing capabilities, these tiny devices still operate under stringent constraints, making very challenging the design and development of machine (ML) and deep learning (DL) models meant to be executed on these devices~\citep{MCUNet,Eff_NN_for_embedded}.
+This need pushed the research field of Tiny Machine Learning (TinyML), which enables efficient ML/DL inference on devices characterized by limited memory (e.g., less than 2~MB memory), low processing power (e.g., less than 100~MHz CPUs), and strict energy budgets~\citep{tinyML}, hence allowing tiny devices to locally process data, reducing latency, improving the real-time responsiveness of smart applications, and enhancing privacy by keeping sensitive data on-device.

-The rapid proliferation of energy-efficient Tiny devices across homes, vehicles, and workplaces has made on-device NLP increasingly desirable.
-These devices often have small human-computer interfaces given their costs, sizes and energy requirements, making the possibility to exploit intuitive voice and text-based user interaction highly valuable in this context.
-The constant transmission of the data collected by the device to large language models running in the cloud for such tasks is often impractical due to constraints on energy, latency, privacy, and scalability.

-Up to now, TinyML solutions for Deep Learning have been mainly confined to fully-connected and convolutional neural networks~\cite{Roveri}.
-While TinyML techniques have successfully enabled tasks such as keyword spotting~\cite{on_device_kw_spotting}~\cite{customizable_kw_spotting}, image classification~\cite{mobilenet_v2}~\cite{micro_net_img_rec}, and object detection~\cite{EfficientDet_obj_det} on microcontrollers (MCUs) and other resource-constrained Tiny Devices, applying them to \emph{natural language processing} (NLP) remains challenging due to the high memory and compute demands of typical NLP architectures.
-The current state-of-the-art in NLP for sentence classification, on which we will focus in this paper from a TinyML perspective, is dominated by large-scale, pre-trained transformer models such as BERT~\cite{BERT}, XLNet~\cite{XLNet}, DistilBERT~\cite{DistilBERT}, SpanBERT~\cite{SpanBERT}, ALBERT~\cite{ALBERT} and RoBERTa~\cite{RoBERTa}.
-Despite their exceptional accuracy on a vast range of tasks, these models - along with their edge-focused derivatives like MobileBERT~\cite{MobileBERT} at "just" 25.3M parameters - remain far too large for deployment on devices with extremely tight memory budgets, e.g., sub-2MB of RAM.